xTool D1 vs D1 Pro

 xTool’s engineers put an emphasis on speeding up their system as they upgraded from the D1 to the D1 Pro.
 As a result, the D1 Pro is a lot quicker.

-The D1 has a routing speed of around 160 mm/s, and the D1 Pro has a routing speed of 400 mm/s.
-The routing speed refers to how quickly the head can move around and make a single pass, like how fast it can engrave a board.
+The D1 has a maximum speed of around 160 mm/s, and the D1 Pro has a routing speed of up to 400 mm/s.
+The routing speed refers to how quickly the head can move around and make a single pass, for example how fast it can engrave on wood.

 Having a speed that’s two times faster directly translates to finishing projects twice as fast.
 Instead of taking 60 minutes to finish your project with the standard xTool D1 laser cutter, the D1 Pro will finish it in 24 minutes.